 Mitigation measures are the accepted best management practices that are known to reduce the level of potential environmental effects.
-Best management practices currently in use in Jasper National Park include General Guidelines for Geotechnical Investigations (Cardiff 1997), Environmental Practices For General Construction in the Jasper Townsite and Developed Areas (Jasper National Park 2003) and Best Available Methods for Common Leaseholder Activities (Axys 1998).
+Best management practices currently in use in JNP include General Guidelines for Geotechnical Investigations (Cardiff, 1997),

+Environmental Practices For General Construction in the Jasper Townsite and Developed Areas (Jasper National Park, 2003), Parks Canada Fire Management Best Practices (Bourdin, 2007) and Best Available Methods for Common Leaseholder Activities (Axys, 1998).
 If new regulations, technologies or accepted practices become recognized, they will be incorporated into the accepted mitigation measures.
 This will ensure Parks Canada is employing adaptive management in order to achieve continuous improvement.

 It is important to recognize that appropriate mitigation measures may depend on site specific environmental characteristics.
 In addition, Emergency Response Plans should be developed for worst case scenarios such as heavy rainfall and runoff events, spills and fires.
-Many of these recommended mitigation procedures are currently practised within Jasper National Park.
+Many of these recommended mitigation procedures are currently practised within JNP.

-Proponents of projects in the class screening area should be familiar with recommended techniques/best management practices, the mitigation measures in Tables 5.3 - 5.8 and Emergency Response Plans and use them at project sites to reduce the environmental effects of their activities.
+Proponents of projects in the CSA should be familiar with recommended techniques/best management practices, the mitigation measures in Tables 8 to 13 and Emergency Response Plans and use them at project sites to reduce the environmental effects of their activities.
 In this way residual adverse environmental effects from project activities are not likely to occur.

-Table 5.2 Potential Environmental Effects of Routine Front country Projects by Physical Activity
+Table 7 Potential Environmental Effects of Routine Front Country Projects Associated with each Valued Ecosystem Component by Physical Activity